raylu/SiteTracker/README.md

-SiteManager
+# SiteManager
-===

 A Django app for managing anomalies and signatures in EVE Online for the OI alliance.
-It allows users to track Anomalies, Signatures, and Wormhole in space and share the information with others in their alliance.
-Contained is a help page that explains many of the features of this app.
+It allows users to track Anomalies, Signatures, and Wormholes in space and share the information with others in their alliance.
+Browsing to /sitemngr/help/ while running the project will show a help page.

+## License

 http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US